The National Archives of Ireland

 What is this archive and what might you find there?

 The National Archives of Ireland (NAI) are located in Bishop St., not far from St. Patrick's Cathedral.
 They are in a modern building that dates from 1992, having taken over from the Public Record Office of Ireland previously housed at the Four Courts.
 Various state and court papers have naturally found their retirement home here including such gems as the surviving 1901 and 1911 Irish censuses.
-There are also other genealogically significant resources that have found their way to the NAI, more of which below.

 Of course, sadly, given Ireland's well documented and troubled early 20th century history, there are also many records which should be here but no longer exist having gone up in smoke in 1922 when the Four Courts was engulfed in flames (* sigh * - if there was one thing that we Irish genies wish we could turn back time and change ...)